quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 and 14 with a preference for higher versions.
 The client initiates a connection attempt with version 12.
 Let's explore two independent example scenarios:

-* In the first scenario, the client receives a Version Negotiation packet with versions 10, 13, and 14.
+* In the first scenario, the server supports versions 10, 13, and 14 but only 13 and 14 are Fully-Deployed.
+The server sends a Version Negotiation packet with versions 10, 13, and 14.
 This triggers an incompatible version negotiation and the client initiates a new connection with version 14.
 Then the server's Other Versions field contains 13 and 14.
 In that scenario, the client would have also picked 14 if it had received a Version Negotiation packet with versions 13 and 14, therefore the handshake succeeds using negotiated version 14.

-* In the second scenario, the client receives a Version Negotiation packet with versions 10 and 13.
+* In the second scenario, the server supports versions 10, 13, and 14 and they are all Fully-Deployed.
+However, the attacker forges a Version Negotiation packet with versions 10 and 13.
 This triggers an incompatible version negotiation and the client initiates a new connection with version 10.
 Then the server's Other Versions field contains 10, 13 and 14.
 In that scenario, the client would have picked 14 instead of 10 if it had received a Version Negotiation packet with